nodefluent/kafka-rest-ui/README.md

 ## Kafka REST UI :mushroom:
 [![Dependency Status](https://david-dm.org/nodefluent/kafka-rest-ui.svg)](https://david-dm.org/nodefluent/kafka-rest-ui)

-Kafka rest ui is a kafka topics browser.
+Kafka-Rest-UI is a kafka topics browser.

-> NOTE: the goal of this project is to offer a fast user interface [kafka-rest](https://github.com/nodefluent/kafka-rest).
+> NOTE: The goal of this project is to offer a fast user interface for [kafka-rest](https://github.com/nodefluent/kafka-rest).

 #### Features: